tsubasaogawa/translate-with-codic/README.md

 ## Overview

-* Use codic, which translates Japanese to English for programming, in your Bash client
+* Codic, which translates from Japanese to programming-optimized English, in your Bash client

 ## setup